nickzuber/TypeSoundnessCertifier/README.md

 Only a few relevant examples, acting on the file "<strong>fpl_cbv.mod</strong>" in the folder "<strong>repo</strong>":
 <br />(./soundy after each modification)
+<br />fpl_cbv.mod, which stands for 'functional programming language', contains the language definition for a functional language with integers, booleans, pairs, sums, lists, universal types, recursive types, fix, letrec, and exceptions (try, raise))
 <ul>
 	<li style="margin: 20px;"> Remove line 33: <strong> step (pred (zero )) (raise (zero )).</strong>
 	<br /> Spotted error: <strong>pred</strong> (predecessor for natural numbers) does not eliminate <strong>zero</strong>, hence progress does not hold.